dmauser/azure-routeserver/ars-nhip/README.md

 ## Jun 2024 Updates

-- Moved Azure VM imamges from Ubuntu 18.04 to 22.04.
+- Moved Azure VM images from Ubuntu 18.04 to 22.04.
 - Moved BGP from Quagga to FRRouting.

 ## Intro